How to address a cover letter?

 It may take some extra effort, but it shows that you are interested in this job.
-In this section, we will tell you everything you need to know about finding the hiring manager's name, who do you address a cover letter to.
+This section will tell you everything you need to know about finding the hiring manager's name and to who you address a cover letter.

 Call the company

-Calling the company to ask for a hiring manager's details is the best way to determine the hiring manager's name and number accurately.
+Calling the company to ask for a hiring manager's details is the best way to accurately determine the hiring manager's name and number.